Multi-agent blind quantum computation without universal cluster states: Discussion

-The previous sections argued that storing information into the connectivity between spiders and abandoning the universal cluster state enables our protocol to consume fewer resources to implement the algorithm.
-This section quantifies the resource requirement to implement UBQC and our protocol.
-For simplicity, we suppose the algorithm is decomposed into a gate set containing only local single-qubit gates and a CZ gate on nearest neighbors.
+Now we move on to more general cases.
+For simplicity, we suppose the algorithm is decomposed into a gate set containing only local single-qubit gates and a CZ gate on nearest neighbours.
 These gates can be implemented directly with one ``brick'', the fundamental component in the brickwork cluster state.
-Denote $d$ as the circuit depth and $w$ as the circuit width or the number of qubits.
-Also, denote $t$ as the number of two-qubit gates.
+Denote $d$ as the circuit depth, $w$ as the circuit width or the number of qubits and $t$ as the number of two-qubit gates.
 For the worst that all gates are two-qubit gates, there are $\frac{1}{2}dw$ two-qubit gates.
 Therefore $t \leq \frac{1}{2}dw$.
-Here we call the entanglement between different agents as external entanglement, entanglements within the same agent as internal entanglement.
-The transmission of quantum data between agents and clients is also considered an external entanglement.
+Here the entanglements between different agents are established by pre-shared Bell pairs, and entanglements within the same agent are implemented by entanglement gates performed by the agent.
+The transmission of quantum data between agents and clients is also considered using a Bell pair.

 For the brickwork state, each ``brick'' includes eight qubits and eight internal entanglement operations.
 Each ``brick'' hosts two qubits from the original algorithm.
-For both single-agent and multi-agent versions, each qubit needs to share an external entanglement with another agent or the client.
+For both single-agent and multi-agent versions, each qubit needs to share a Bell pair with another agent or the client.
 In total, the qubits required to implement brickwork state is $\frac{1}{2}w\times8\times d+w = (4d+1)w$.
 For the semi-classical client UBQC, the brickwork state can be constructed and executed in sequence to recycle qubits.
 This strategy reduces the requirement qubit number to $2w+1$.
-The amount of external entanglement is $(4d+1)w$.
-The amount of internal entanglement is $\frac{1}{2}w\times8\times d$.
+The amount of Bell pairs is $(4d+1)w$.
+The amount of local entanglement gates is $\frac{1}{2}w\times8\times d$.
 For the single-agent version, an extra qubit is required; for the multi-agent version $(4d+1)w$ qubits are required.

-For our proposal, without any simplification, each qubit is split into three, and the qubits in the input and output block are split into two.
+For our proposal, without any simplification, each qubit is split into three, and the qubits in the input and output blocks are split into two.
 Each two-qubit gate requires two more qubits, two more internal entanglements, and one extra external entanglement.
-For each dummy connection, two extra qubits and one external entanglement, and two internal entanglements are required.
-Therefore our proposal requires $3(d-2)w + 2t$ qubits, $(d-1)w + t$ external entanglements, $2(d-2)w+2t$ internal entanglements.
+For each dummy connection, two extra qubits, one Bell pair, and two local entanglements gates are required.
+Therefore our proposal requires $3(d-2)w + 2t$ qubits, $(d-1)w + t$ Bell pairs, $2(d-2)w+2t$ local entanglement gates.

 See the table below to summarize the comparison.